Many people know they need life insurance, but they don’t take the next step because they’re not sure where to start. Here’s what you need to know.

 4. Life Insurance is less expensive than you think

-On the topic of cost, life insurance is probably cheaper than you think it is.
+On the topic of cost, life insurance is probably cheaper than you think.
 In fact, many people can get term life insurance – cover that will pay out a benefit if you die within a specified term – from a reputable company for a surprisingly low price.
-For instance, a healthy 30-year-old man could pay can pay as little as $31 a month for $750,000 of cover, while a healthy woman of the same age could get cover for around $25 a month.
+For instance, a healthy 30-year-old man could pay as little as $31 a month for $750,000 of cover, while a healthy woman of the same age could get cover for around $22 a month.

-Remember, life insurance does get more expensive as you get older.
-So, it makes sense to buy as much as you may need while you’re young and healthy.
+Remember, life insurance does get more expensive as you get older especially if health loadings are applied to your policy.
+So, it may make sense to buy as much as you may need while you’re young and healthy.

 5. Life Insurance is a smart financial move